parsariyahi/social_media_app/README.md

-# Simple Web Messenger
+# basic Web social media app

 ## about the project

-this is a simple web messenger
+this project is the base of a social media app its a web app written with Flask

 its good for college assignments